harikrishna19/Premier-League-Summary-Analysis-2023-24/README.md

 Using **{worldfootballR}** package for extracting data for 2023-24 season.The data includes season level and match level data

+The worldfootballR package uses **fbref** site data where in there are inbuilt functions to get the statistics for match/season level

 Using other R libraries like **tidyverse,tidyr ,rvest-for scraping team logos from transfermarkt** etc for data cleaning and manipulations

 Table packages {**reactable} and {reactablefmtr**} is used to display the tables in the dashboard)